-Typically we perform the in vitro comet assay as add-on to the ToxTracker assay.
-We can perform the assay in alkaline conditions and use the ToxTracker cells for the assay.
+Typically, we perform the in vitro comet assay as an add-on to the ToxTracker assay.
+The comet assay is also performed in the various DNA repair-deficient cell lines that are applied in the DNA Repair-Profiler assay.

-For this assay we will collect images.
-Primary Comet data are generated as .bmp or .jpg microscopy images.
-Automated image analysis using the CometScore plugin for ImageJ provides .txt files with comet quantification data.
-All test results are collected, summarised and supplied to customer in a Microsoft Excel file.
-The amount of tailing is determined and typically expressed as % DNA in tail.
+For the comet assay, we will collect microscope images of the DNA comets.
+Automated image analysis is performed using the CometScore plugin for ImageJ.
+All test results are collected, summarised and included in a report that will be shared with the customer.
+The amount of DNA strand breaks is determined and typically expressed as % DNA in the tail.
 The induction levels of comet tails by test compounds are subsequently expressed as fold changes compared to untreated cells.

 Example result: Induction levels of comet tails in the absence and presence of the FPG-enzyme by the tested compounds after 4h exposure.
 The graph below shows the %DNA in the tail in the absence and presence of FPG-enzyme.

 The below graph shows that the induction of FPG-sensitive DNA adducts by potassium bromate (KBrO3) can be detected in the modified comet assay.

 We perform the in vitro comet assay as a service for our clients.
 You can send your compounds and receive a full report within 3-4 weeks.
 Are you interested in receiving a quote or do you have any questions?
 Please reach out!

 The amount of compound that is required for analysis in the in vitro comet assay depends on the maximum concentration that will be applied in the project.